BTI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that British American Tobacco p.l.c. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

 NEW YORK, Jan.
-24, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against British American Tobacco p.l.c. ("BAT" or "the Company") (NYSE: BTI) and certain of its officers.
+31, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against British American Tobacco p.l.c. ("BAT" or "the Company") (NYSE: BTI) and certain of its officers.

 Class Definition: